-McKay, a Democrat, was the representative for North Carolina’s 7th congressional district from 1847 to 1849.
+McKay was the representative for North Carolina’s 7th congressional district and was a Democrat.
+He served from 1847 to 1849.

 From Dec 1831 to Mar 1849, McKay missed 596 of 5,165 roll call votes, which is 11.5%.
 This is better than the median of 24.5% among the lifetime records of representatives serving in Mar 1849.
 The chart below reports missed votes over time.